cdaringe/pouchy/README.md

     - couchdbSafe {boolean=} [default: true] asserts that `name` provided or `url` provided will work with couchdb.  tests by asserting str conforms to [couch specs](https://wiki.apache.org/couchdb/HTTP_database_API#Naming_and_Addressing), minus the `/`.
 This _may complain that some valid urls are invalid_.
 Please be aware and disable if necessary.
     - path: {string=} path to store pouch on filesystem, if using on filesystem!  defaults to _PouchDB_ default of cwd
     - pouchConfig: {object=} PouchDB constructor [options](http://pouchdb.com/api.html#create_database)
+    - replicate: {object=|string=} [default: undefined]
+      - options:
+        - `{ out/in/sync: ... }` where ... are the  [official PouchDB replication options](http://pouchdb.com/api.html#replication)
-    - replicate: {string=} [default: undefined] 'out/in/sync/both', where 'sync' and 'both' mean the same.
-Shorthand for syncing a local datastore to a remote datastore.  **the local db name is extracted from the required url**.
+        - `'out/in/sync'`  are shorthand for syncing a local datastore to a remote datastore.
+Applies `live` and `retry` using PouchDB defaults
-      - adds `.changeEmitter` to your instance so you may listen for events
+      - adds `.syncEmitter` to your instance so you may listen for events. note, `.destroy` will now scrap this emitter
-    - replicateLive: {boolean=} [default: true] activates only if `replicate` is set
     - url: {string=} url to remote CouchDB

 ```js